 Medication errors- sepsis is given the incorrect medication, or incorrect dosage, leading to ineffective treatment

 If you have suffered mistakes in your medical treatment of sepsis, then get in touch with our specialist sepsis negligence claims solicitors today to learn more about how we can help you.
+MG Legal, your Medical Negligence Solicitor, regularly handles such cases and we have successfully pursued many different NHS and Private Hospitals and Medical Practices on behalf of our clients.

-Is sepsis the hospital’s fault?
+Is a sepsis claim the hospital’s fault?

 A large proportion of those who contract sepsis do so while in hospital for treatment of another existing infection.
 There are a number of hospital-acquired infections, or infections caught or picked up while in hospital for other treatments, that can commonly lead to sepsis in patients, These include: